okami101/vuetify-admin/packages/cli/README.md

   * Register new resource to `src/resources/index.js` file.
   * Add resource locales to `src/locales/{locale}.js` file.
 Locale will be `en` by default unless you pass `locale` as command option.
   * Add new sidebar entry to `src/_nav.js` file.
-* `yarn crud:generate` : Superset of previous command which use a YAML file descriptor for crud generation, which can be very useful for quick start by simply describe your initial resources structure following [this schema](https://vtec.okami101.io/schemas/generator.json).
+* `yarn crud:yaml` : Superset of previous command which use a YAML file descriptor for crud generation, which can be very useful for quick start by simply describe your initial resources structure following [this schema](https://vtec.okami101.io/schemas/generator.json).

 > Use `yarn vue-cli-service help crud:make` for all options documentation
-> For best explanation of YAML schema, follow [this tutorial guide](https://vtec.okami101.io/tutorial).
+> For best explanation of YAML usage, follow [this tutorial guide](https://vtec.okami101.io/tutorial).

 ## Full documentation